cofoeducistudent/tam-ms1-c/README.md

 * As for more  aesthetics, I chose to implement rounded corners on most of the images.
 I felt this was somehow warmer and friendly, rather than sharp-edged

-* I also implemented the "Exo" font-family using **Googlefonts** CDN as that was soft and does not convey horror per-sae.
+* I also implemented the "Exo" font-family using **Google fonts** CDN as that was soft and does not convey horror.

 * Finally, I utilized the **Fontawsome** CDN linking to place social media icons in suitable places.
-Again I changed the colors with CSS, on link and hover.
+Again I changed the colours with CSS, on the link and hover.

-* The images placed on the site were compressed to reduce size and improve performace loading time.
-I used the **TinyJpg** online tool to achive this, saving 20-80% in size frequently.
+* The images placed on the site were compressed to reduce the size and improve performance loading time.
+I used the **TinyJpg** online tool to achieve this, saving 20-80% in size frequently.

 ![Fontawsome Icons](assets/support/fontawsome-icons.jpg)